 Top 10 Henna Hair Dye Myths

-Henna hair dye has been used for so many centuries, it is hard to give it an exact time frame.
-Secrets like this were protected by ancient kings and queens, the more they seemed like a god, the more control they had over their followers.
+Henna hair dye has been used for so many centuries that it is hard to give it an exact time frame.
+Secrets like this were protected by ancient kings and queens.
+The more they seemed like a god, the more control they had over their followers.

 This is partially true.
-Henna is basically a red orange.
-Certain regions of the world, like India, Yemen or Pakistan the color can vary from a light orange to a deeper red orange.
+Henna is basically a red-orange.
+In certain regions of the world, like India, Yemen, or Pakistan, the color can vary from light orange to a deeper red-orange.
 On hair, it usually comes out orange when applied to white or light-colored hair.
 Lucille Ball supposedly used henna for years and kept it a natural light red until she passed.
 Henna hair dyes usually have henna in them, be sure to read the ingredient list before purchasing.
-You should not have to ask for this list if it is listed as “natural”.
-Chemical free hair dye should be just that, chemical free.
-The broad term henna hair dye also refers to the many shade of red, burgundy, brown and black.
+You should not have to ask for this list if it is listed as “natural.”
+Chemical-free hair dye should be just that, chemical free.
+The broad term henna hair dye also refers to the many shades of red, burgundy, brown, and black.
 These, however, also contain varying amounts of indigo and clay mixed with pure henna to create different shades of color.

 False!
-This is the buck that just keeps getting passed and people get henna tattoos confused with henna hair dye.
-If you use 100% natural red henna, sure mix some lemon in it, however lemon can lead to dry hair, but will make a great henna tattoo.
+This buck just keeps getting passed around, and people get henna tattoos confused with henna hair dye.
+If you use 100% natural red henna, sure mix some lemon in it.
+Lemon can lead to dry hair but will make a great henna tattoo.
 Try Shikakai mixed with henna instead, pure henna loves oils and won’t keep it from adhering to the hair follicle, but oil is not good for hair.
 Using lemons and oil in any other color besides pure 100% natural henna can lead to red and redder (Never mix lemon or oil in browns or colors that have indigo.
 Most henna hair colors are natural earth colors.
-The only way to get browns, blacks, mahogany and reds is by using clay, indigo, amla and cassia obovata.
-Lemon, oils and essential oils will block indigo and other colors from working properly.
+The only way to get browns, blacks, mahogany, and reds is by using clay, indigo, amla, and cassia obovata.
+Lemon, oils, and essential oils will block indigo and other colors from working properly.
 So, unless you have a professional tell you otherwise, do a strand test first or just follow the instructions provided to you!
-Sunset Orange (extreme orange) is a perfect example of “when” to use essential oils and fresh squeezed lemon.
+Sunset Orange (extreme orange) is a perfect example of “when” to use essential oils and freshly squeezed lemon.